jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 If we do not want to do this inside, what do we end up with?
 What is the system version of this?
 Proxy.
 And that you tend not to see.
 Why?
-It adds a hop, right?
+It adds a hop.
 It adds a hop, and it is like that.
 But it is still tricky.
 We do not have interfaces, and I think we are suffering.